Fudge-a-Mania: Reception

 In its review of the book, Kirkus Reviews wrote that "the story's a bit tame (no controversies here), but often amusingly true to life and with enough comic episodes to satisfy fans".
 Publishers Weekly called it a "fast-pitched, funny novel" and praised its "numerous diverting scenes".

 Television adaptation

-A television film based on the book was released on January 7, 1995, in the United States, starring Jake Richardson, Florence Henderson, Eve Plumb, Shirley Knight, Alex Karras, Luke Tarsitano, and Darren McGavin.
+A television film based on the book premiered on ABC on January 7, 1995, in the United States, starring Jake Richardson, Florence Henderson, Eve Plumb, Shirley Knight, Alex Karras, Luke Tarsitano, and Darren McGavin.
 It was directed by Bob Clark.
-It also inspired a half-hour Saturday morning TV series, Fudge.
+It also inspired a half-hour Saturday morning TV series, Fudge, which premiered on ABC the following Saturday morning and ran for two seasons.